ArcticLight/devpost/README.md

 In addition, it can be configured right from your browser, without keeping the terminal open.
 In the future, all of DevPost's options will be configurable from the browser, so there won't be anything to learn, and no need to bring up or keep yet another terminal or command prompt open.

 ### Features
-DevPost is still in early alpha right now, and most of its features are unimplemented.
-It currently:
+DevPost was only available in early alpha form before development was discontinued, and most of its features remain unimplemented.
+It:

 1. Serves HTML pages from its working directory
 2. Serves bad-looking service pages about DevPost's status, and on 404.
 3. Has a bad-looking service directory starting at /devpost.
 If you navigate to /devpost?stop, the server stops.

-Missing from DevPost are the following planned features:

-1. Ability to integrate with Git and Git-flow via the /devpost service page.
-2. Ability to rename the /devpost service page in case you need, for whatever reason, the path /devpost to be available.
-3. Ability to clone Git repositories automatically.
-4. Ability to periodically poll a remote git repository for pushes, and pull when necessary, keeping itself up to date.
-5. Better looking interface.

 ### Installing DevPost